-4. Rapid Response Planning (40 minutes):
+4. Rapid Response Planning (60 minutes):

-- Invite each group member to review the group consensus with the goal of identifying one or two urgent needs to address. - As a group, respond to the following: - " What will our system look like three weeks from now? - " Devise SMART goals based on our vision for three weeks from now. - " Complete the action plan template.
+- Invite each group member to review the group consensus with the goal of identifying one or two urgent needs to address. - In the chat, have each group member indicate which element they believe should be the highest priority. - Select the one or two areas that were most often mentioned; invite a brief discussion to confirm. - As a group, respond to the following (45 to 60 minutes): - " What will our system look like three weeks from now? - " Devise SMART goals based on our vision for three weeks from now. - " Complete the action plan template.